vegaprotocol/documentation/docs/concepts/trading-on-vega/orders.md

 Once the order reaches the order book, it acts identically to an unconditional limit order set at the same price.

-A post-order cannot be active at the same time as a reduce-only limit order on the same market.
+A post-order cannot be active at the same time as a reduce-only order on the same market.

 ### Reduce-only
 Reduce-only is only an available option for orders with a non-persistent time-in-force.
 If set, the order will only be executed if the outcome of the trade moves the trader's position closer to 0.

 In addition, a reduce-only order will not move a position to the opposite side from the trader's current position.
 For example, if the trader's current position is a short, enabling reduce-only cannot make the trader long as a result.
 If submitted with an IOC time in force, where the full volume would switch sides, only the amount required to move the position to 0 will be executed.

-A reduce-only limit order cannot be active at the same time as a post-only order on the same market.
+A reduce-only order cannot be active at the same time as a post-only order on the same market.

 ## Batch order
 Order instructions (such as submit, cancel, and/or amend orders) can be batched together in a single transaction, which allows traders to regularly place and maintain the price and size of multiple orders without needing to wait for each order instruction to be processed by the network individually.